Sarah Selby

 Sexual Offences:

 Sarah both prosecutes and defends serious sexual offences, including rape, familial offences and historic allegations.
-As an approved prosecutor on the CPS Rape and Child Sexual Abuse List she has conducted cases of considerable gravity and sensitivity, often involving young and vulnerable witnesses (with the use of appropriate special measures, including intermediaries) and complex disclosure issues (including in relation to extensive third-party material).
+As an experienced prosecutor on the CPS RASSO List she regularly conducts cases of considerable gravity and sensitivity, often involving young and vulnerable witnesses (with the use of appropriate special measures including intermediaries) and complex disclosure issues (particularly in relation to third-party material).

-Sarah has conducted a number of cases involving allegations of child cruelty, assaults on young children and child abduction, offences of arson and criminal damage with intent to endanger life, and driving offences resulting in death and serious injury (often involving complex technical evidence).
-Recently Sarah successfully defended a carer charged with ill-treating or neglecting a person who lacked capacity, and an ‘urban explorer’ accused of participating in a wide-ranging conspiracy to damage property within subterranean premises.
+Sarah is also experienced in conducting cases involving allegations of child cruelty, child abduction and the ill-treatment / neglect of those lacking capacity; offences of blackmail, arson and criminal damage with intent to endanger life; and driving offences resulting in death and serious injury (often involving complex technical evidence and issues of causation).

-Successful defence cases include: a bank employee accused of defrauding an elderly customer of £100,000; and an NHS employee accused of defrauding her employers of over £400,000.
+Notable defence cases include: a bank employee accused of defrauding an elderly customer of £100,000; an NHS employee accused of defrauding her employers of over £400,000; and a former BNY Mellon employee charged with theft of the bank’s computer equipment and laundering the proceeds of an online personal services fraud.

-Sarah has conducted enforcement proceedings in relation to confiscation orders, including a case in which a defendant petitioned for his own bankruptcy in an attempt to frustrate the enforcement of an order.
-After successfully opposing an application to stay those enforcement proceedings, Sarah was instructed by the Department for Business, Innovation and Skills in a subsequent application for Judicial Review of the court’s decision: which involved an in-depth analysis of the effect of insolvency law on enforcement powers (and which was also successfully opposed).
+Sarah is also experienced in conducting the enforcement proceedings which follow such confiscation orders.
+Of particular note was a case where a defendant petitioned for his own bankruptcy in an attempt to frustrate the enforcement of a confiscation order.
+After successfully opposing an application to stay those enforcement proceedings, Sarah was instructed by the Department for Business, Innovation and Skills in the subsequent application for Judicial Review of the court’s decision: which involved an in-depth analysis of the effect of insolvency law on enforcement powers (and which she also successfully opposed).

-Sarah is experienced in the conduct of cash forfeiture proceedings, often involving significant sums: both in the Magistrates’ Court and on appeal to the Crown Court.
-She has also been instructed in condemnation proceedings.
+Sarah has experience in the conduct of civil cash forfeiture proceedings, often involving significant sums (both in the Magistrates’ Court and on appeal to the Crown Court).
+She has also been instructed in condemnation proceedings involving high-value and large quantities of seized goods.

-Sarah has acted for a number of local authorities in the prosecution of regulatory offences, including: health and safety, food hygiene, noise nuisance, environmental, trade mark and planning offences.
+Sarah also acts for a number of local authorities in the prosecution of regulatory offences, including: health and safety, planning, environmental, noise nuisance, food hygiene, and trade mark offences.
 She has undertaken cases of considerable gravity and complexity within those spheres, often resulting in the imposition of significant penalties.
-Sarah also defends such cases.
+Sarah is also experienced in defending such cases.

 Notable Cases